Shaleeta/607-2024/page.md

-# Creating a Sample Download Page
+# Creating a Download Page
 It's time to present your audiobook to the world!
 Let's create a download page using CSS, Markdown, and HTML.
 I've created a sample page for you [here](DL.html).
-Download this html file and open in your browser.
-I created this by first working with Markdown in Sublime Text, and then updating the simple CSS code below.
-I added a cover image and a download button.
-You can add more details as well, such as a background colour, columns, and more.
+Download this html file and open it in your browser.
+You can find the original .md file I used [here](DL.md) and the CSS I used [here](css.css).

+### Making Your Own
+1. Write your page information in Markdown (using Sublime Text)
+2. Using Pandoc, translate it to HTML
+3. Write CSS (or edit this one as much as you'd like)
+4. Add a cover image and a download button using HTML
+5. Keep editing the CSS and HTML until you're happy with the download page (you can add background colour, columns, and more.)